r4ds/bookclub-efficientr/README.md

-# R4DS Efficient R programming Book Club
+# DSLC Efficient R programming Book Club

-Welcome to the R4DS Efficient R programming Book Club!
+Welcome to the DSLC Efficient R programming Book Club!

 We are working together to read [_Efficient R programming_](https://csgillespie.github.io/efficientR/index.html) by Colin Gillespie,  Robin Lovelace (copyright 2021).
 If you would like a print version, please consider purchasing it using our [Amazon Affiliates link](https://amzn.to/3XVrZSv).
-All profits from purchases through that link go toward maintaining the R4DS Online Learning Community.
+All profits from purchases through that link go toward maintaining the Data Science Learning Community.
-Join the [#book_club-efficientr](https://rfordatascience.slack.com/archives/C04UDEF0SG4) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-efficientr](https://dslcio.slack.com/archives/C04UDEF0SG4) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/efficientr).
+As we read, we are producing [notes about the book](https://dslc.io/efficientr).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-efficientr](https://rfordatascience.slack.com/archives/C04UDEF0SG4) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-efficientr](https://dslcio.slack.com/archives/C04UDEF0SG4) channel on Slack)!

 - Cohort 1 (started 2023-04-05, finished 2023-06-14): [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGiHng8tTFaQrPkJoJNgCJPu)